Let’s talk about burnishing. Specifically, a beginner’s guide to burnishing. The post comes in response to a recent reader question.

 When to Burnish

-For the best results, burnish after you’ve already put several layers of color on the paper, and when you’re nearly finished with your drawing.
+For the best results, burnish after putting several layers of color on the paper.
+Preferably when you’re nearly finished.
 You can add more color after you’ve burnished, but it will be increasingly difficult.
 Why?

 Because when you use very heavy pressure, you not only add color, you press down the tooth of the paper.
 That makes the paper smoother.
 The smoother the paper, the harder it is to add more color.

 It’s also more difficult to remove color that’s been burnished.
 In fact, it’s nearly impossible to remove burnished color without risking damage to the paper or the drawing.

 If you burnish before you have enough color on the paper, you press down the tooth of the paper—making it smoother and more difficult to draw on—without doing much blending.

 So save burnishing until near the end of the drawing process.

 An Example of Burnishing

 In the following illustration, I’ve drawn six boxes with a medium value red, Scarlet Lake.

 I didn’t do anything with the first box.
 It’s just red.